The Best Horror Anime Movies

 Hellsing Ultimate is a series of 10 OVAs released between 2006 and 2012.
 The series is the second animated adaptation of the Hellsing manga by Kouta Hirano, and it follows the source material more than the 2001 television series.
 The story focuses on a secret order, the Hellsing Organization, that battles vampires and various other supernatural threats.
 Among Hellsing’s warriors is Alucard, a supremely powerful vampire with a sinister side and a dark past.
 Hellsing has great over-the-top action and a ton of fun connections to vampire lore that will be familiar to anyone who has ever seen a Dracula movie.

-Some Great Horror Anime Television Series
+Great Horror Anime TV Shows

 This final section is exclusively for anime series first aired on television or on streaming services generally classified as television.
 There have been lots of great horror anime TV series, and this short list includes just a few favorites.